wylee/django-local-settings/README.md

 ## Basic usage

-- At the bottom of your project's settings module, define some local settings:
+- At the top of your project's settings module, import the `load_and_check_settings` function along with the types of settings you need:

+        from local_settings import load_and_check_settings, LocalSetting, SecretSetting

+- Then define some base settings and local settings:

+        PACKAGE = 'vcp'
         DEBUG = LocalSetting(default=False)
         DATABASES = {
             'default': {
-                'ENGINE': 'django.db.backends.<some back end>',
+                'ENGINE': 'django.db.backends.postgresql_pyscopg2',
-                'NAME': LocalSetting(default='default db name for development'),
+                'NAME': LocalSetting(default='{PACKAGE}'),
                 'USER': LocalSetting(''),
                 'PASSWORD': SecretSetting(),
                 'HOST': LocalSetting(''),